RDjarbeng/RDjarbeng/about.md

 ---
 layout: page
-title: About
+title: Richard Djarbeng
 permalink: /about/
 custom_css_class: about-page
 ---

-# Developer | Computer Engineer
+## Computer Engineer | Machine Learning Enthusiast | IoT Developer
 -----------------------------

 I specialize mostly in web development machine learning and Internet of Things (IoT) devices such as the Raspberry Pi and Arduino.